What is Strategic Asset Allocation?

 The Strategic Asset Allocation process begins with the assessment of the risk tolerance level of an investor.
-This is done in a detailed manner with the help of questionnaires as well as via discussions between the investor and the entity constructing the portfolio.
+This is done in a detailed manner with the help of questionnaires and via discussions between the investor and the entity constructing the portfolio.

 These two inputs are key in determining the eventual portfolio and are used in tandem.
-For an investor who has a high level of risk tolerance, a higher exposure to equities may not necessarily be the optimal choice unless the time-frame of investment is also known.
-Thus, for a high-risk investor with a short-term time horizon, a more moderate equity exposure would be suggested compared to another investor who has a similar tolerance for risk but a relatively longer time-frame to remain invested.
+For an investor with a high level of risk tolerance, higher exposure to equities may not necessarily be the optimal choice unless the investment time frame is also known.
+Thus, for a high-risk investor with a short-term time horizon, a more moderate equity exposure would be suggested than another investor with a similar tolerance for risk but a relatively longer time frame to remain invested.

 Broad-Based Asset Allocation

-This step is followed by further breaking down these broad asset classes into categories divided into market capitalization groups, by geographical divisions, or by analytical groups or any other method.
-Similar to the broad-based asset classes, percentage allocation to these categories follow the next step.
+This step is followed by further breaking down these broad asset classes into categories divided into market capitalization groups, by geographical divisions, by analytical groups, or any other method.
+Similar to the broad-based asset classes, percentage allocation to these categories follows the next step.